katie-rose/gatsby-starter-delog/_data/blog/2020-04-20-nasa-photo-of-the-day.md

 thumbnail: /assets/nasapod.png
 metaDescription: NASA, React
 ---
-## This was a small React project that I got super interested in and fleshed out.
+## This was a small React project that I got super interested in and had fun with.

 ### Built with: React, vanilla CSS, NASA [APOD API](https://api.nasa.gov/)